openharmony/docs/en/application-dev/reference/apis/js-apis-bluetooth.md

 readDescriptorValue(descriptor: BLEDescriptor, callback: AsyncCallback&lt;BLEDescriptor&gt;): void

-Reads the descriptor contained in the specific characteristic of the remote BLE device.
-This method uses an asynchronous callback to return the result.
+Reads the descriptor contained in the specific characteristic of the peer BLE device.
+This API uses an asynchronous callback to return the result.

 **Required permissions**: ohos.permission.USE_BLUETOOTH